 If you have chosen the weekend camping option then you can turn up on Friday any time from 4pm onwards.
 Check-in is done on arrival for the enduro and camping details checked then directed to the event field.

 Riders can set off any time between 9am and 9:30am.
 To start you must go over the timing mat to register a start time.
 You must also go over the timing mat at the finish to get a finishing time.

-Registration will take place outside the back of the Rose & Thistle in a shelter we will have erected.
+Registration will take place inside the main event marquee.
+This is very large and obvious in the middle of the field.
 You’ll get your number, cable ties and timing chip.

-There are public toilets at Alwinton car park which are open 24 hours.
-There are also toilets inside the Rose & Thistle Bringing your own supply of refrigerated toilet roll is always a wise move for when the bog roll runs out.
+There are plenty of toilets on site for you to use and these are serviced each day.
+There are also public toilets at Alwinton car park which are open 24 hours.
+Bringing your own supply of refrigerated toilet roll is always a wise move for when the bog roll runs out.
 There are also toilets at The Bird in the Bush feed station in Elsdon.